Recovery of Benefits and Assistance SchemePosted in : How Do I Handle It ROI on 21 November 2014

 What is the RBA Scheme?

-The RBA Scheme recovers the value of certain illness-related social welfare payments from compensation awards made to a person as a consequence of a
+The RBA Scheme recovers the value of certain illness-related social welfare payments from compensation awards made to a person as a consequence of a personal injuries claim.
+A personal injury includes a physical or mental condition.

 Already a subscriber?